CarbonLDP/carbonldp-js-sdk/doc/README.md

 isDirty()
 ```

-Returns true if the resource has been modified in accordance from its snapshot.
+Returns true if the resource presents differences from its snapshot.

 ## <a name="Carbon-Pointer" />Module Carbon/Pointer